 A medical marijuana tincture comes in a small bottle, and can be sprayed or placed onto your tongue.
 It is absorbed into your body through your mouth’s thin tissue.

-Pros: good alternative to inhaling the medicine, precise and small dosage, mild taste, preferred method for children
+Good alternative to inhaling the medicine, precise and small dosage, mild taste, preferred method for children

-Cons: can be expensive if you require a high dosage, takes effect more quickly than edibles, but more slowly than inhalation
+Can be expensive if you require a high dosage, takes effect more quickly than edibles, but more slowly than inhalation